awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough1.md

       --profile acctA
       ```

-   To retrieve the replication configuration, use the `get-bucket-replication` command:
+   To retrieve the replication configuration, use the `get-bucket-replication` command\.

    ```
    $ aws s3api get-bucket-replication \